miguelcarax/linux-basic-administration/README.md

 + `lvcreate --name lvexam --size 3.99G vgexam` - you can use `X.YY` notation with `--size` parameter
 + `lvdisplay` - show information about system LVs in table view
 + `lvremove vgexam/lvexam` - remove `LV` `lvexam` out of `VG` `vgexam`
++ `lvrename vgdata/lv-data vgdata/lvdata` - rename `lv-data` to `lvdata`
 + `lvresize --size 2GB vgexam/lvexam` - resize `LV` `lvexam`
 + `lvresize -L +500M /dev/vgdata/lvdata` - same as above command but other syntax
 + `lvcreate --snapshot --size 100M --name lvexam-snap vgexam/lvexam`
++ `mkswap /dev/sdb4` - format `/dev/sdb4` as `swap` filesystem
++ `swapon /dev/sdb4` - turn on swap
++ `swap` partitions should be added to `fstab` as `/dev/sdb4 swap default 0 0 `, the `swap` without a `/`
++ `cryptsetup luksFormat /dev/sdb4` - create a encrypted partition
++ `cryptsetup luksOpen /dev/sdb4 secret`
++ `mkfs -t xfs /dev/mapper/secret` - you CANNOT format a encrypted partition if is not opened before
++ `cryptsetup close secret` - close the encrypted partition
++ `/etc/crypttab` -  describes encrypted block devices that are set up during system boot.
+If we add an entry in this file with our encrypted partition the system will ask us at boot time for the password of the encrypted partition

 **Monitoring System**
 + `var/log/messages` - contains global system messages, including the messages that are logged during system startup